CoryRobertson/cr_cpu_sim/instructions.md

 Subtracts the output register from the **acc** register, storing the outcome in **acc**

 ### Shift Left & Right:
+If a shift caused a bit overflow of any kind, the register is instead set to 0 Not to be confused with an integer overflow, which would act normally.

 Register mode:
 ```
 shl acc 2